How to apply to take part in government - and EU - funded low-carbon energy innovation projects.

 Heat Networks Demonstration Small Business Research Initative (SBRI)

-The Heat Networks Demonstration SBRI competition aims to stimulate innovation that will help address cost and performance efficiency challenges related to heat networks.
+The Heat Networks Demonstration SBRI competition aimed to stimulate innovation that will help address cost and performance efficiency challenges related to heat networks.

 - to support the deployment of low carbon heat networks out to 2050